 1931 Austin Seven Swallow MW 7073

-This Austin Seven Swallow is a recent addition to the Jaguar Daimler Heritage Trust’s Collection, on long term loan to us from Jaguar Land Rover Classic.
+This Austin Seven Swallow is on long term loan to us from Jaguar Land Rover Classic.
 This was acquired by Jaguar Cars as part of the Dr James Hull Collection.
 It was last taxed in the UK in 1997 and has since spent a number of years in Germany, hence the sticker from 19.09.2004 in the windscreen for the Dortmunder Oldtimer Rallye and the information plate in German attached to the spare wheel.

 This is a later model than our 1929 cream / brown Austin Seven Swallow and has a number of significant differences.
 The design retains two-tone paint and the ‘pen nib’ treatment on the bonnet, the V-shaped windscreen with a peak, and the rounded, almost egg-shaped rear end.
 The opening flap in the roof was often referred to as a ‘chimney’ as it let out the cigarette smoke.

 Being a later car, some of its fittings demonstrate that the Company have already started to take its designs and finish up-market a little.
 It now has drop down windows in the doors instead of sliding ones, chromed radiator surround, headlamps and sidelamps and a better interior with embossed door cards and coloured braiding.
 It doesn’t sport the boat-like air vents in front of the windscreen, but it is not known whether this is how it left the factory or if these weren’t fitted after restoration.